Skip to content

 Shoprite Holdings' supply chain disruptions in Nigeria

-The Nigerian market can be challenging to navigate, especially in recent years.
+The Nigerian retail sector can be challenging to navigate, especially in recent years.
 But it was Shoprite Holdings’ supply chain disruptions that forced the company out.
-The company’s operations broke down under pressure and didn’t build the strength to recover.
+The company’s operations broke down under pressure because it hadn’t built resilience.

-• Shoprite Holdings’ supply chain disruptions in Nigeria triggered the company’s 2021 exit.
+• Supply chain disruptions in Nigeria triggered Shoprite Holdings’ 2021 exit.

 • Currency controls, broken ports, policy bans, and protests crippled operations.